Jordan Alpert, Ph.D.

 Assistant Professor - Department of Advertising

-He is a former instructor and postdoctoral fellow in cancer prevention and control in the Department of Health Behavior and Policy at Virginia Commonwealth University School of Medicine.
+Prior to joining UF in 2017, Dr. Alpert was a postdoctoral fellow in cancer prevention and control in the Department of Health Behavior and Policy at Virginia Commonwealth University's School of Medicine.

 B.S., University of Florida Warrington College of Business